Pierre de Coubertin

 Named after the founder of the modern Olympic Games, the award recognises students who demonstrate sporting prowess whilst exemplifying the Olympic values of sportsmanship, teamwork and fair play.

 All secondary government and non government schools and state sporting associations are invited to nominate one recipient for the prestigious Pierre de Coubertin Award from year 10, 11 or 12.
-Nominations will re-open March 2018.
-All nominations will receive a certificate.
-The Olympic Academy Day will be held in June 2018 and the top 70 students (as judged by the WAOC) will be invited to attend and have the opportunity to meet with and hear from our Olympians and hear their unique insight into the Olympic Games with stories about how they got involved in sport and the positive impact this has had on their life.
+Nominations will re-open June 2018.
+All successful nominations will receive a certificate signed by the President of the Australian Olympic Committee, Mr John Coates AC.
+The Olympic Academy Day will be held in September 2018 and the first 100 successful student nominations will be invited to attend and have the opportunity to meet with and hear from our Olympians and hear their unique insight into the Olympic Games with stories about how they got involved in sport and the positive impact this has had on their life.

 “The award allows you to gain a greater understanding and appreciation for Olympic values, meet new people and form new friendships,” Australian Olympic Committee board member Helen Brownlee said.